 For indoor guinea pigs, its a little trickier to give them fresh grass.
 My current guinea pigs are indoor guinea pigs.
 I allow a portion of grass to grow wild and just chop some off daily with scissors for them.
 I won’t feed them wet grass as it’s bad for their tummies so they get extra hay on these days.

 Never be tempted to give them lawnmower clippers.
 Although they may look normal, all lawn mowers mulch the grass after cutting.
 This is fatal to a guinea pig.
-If your picking wild grass, ensure it is free from animal urine.
+If you are picking wild grass, ensure it is free from animal urine.
 The scent can upset your guinea pigs and make them feel unsafe.

 All guinea pigs require dried guinea pig pellets (sometimes called nuggets) Don’t be tempted to buy brightly coloured ones.
 These are often full of harmful chemicals.
 Dried pellets made up to 10% of your guinea pigs diet.
 Interestingly, guinea pigs can not make their own vitamin C and so they need to obtain it from food sources.

 Pellets are often enriched with lots of vitamins and minerals, perfect for keeping your guinea pig healthy.